-Figure 7: Structural graph of properties inheritance
+Figure 9: Structural graph of contextual properties inheritance

-In the example in Figure 7, the contextual properties of the device D4 are the result of the aggregation of contextual properties of devices D1 , D2, D3 ( proprioceptive ) and D5 ( exteroceptive ).
-From a semantic point of view this makes sense: if D1, D2, D3 and D5 respectively measure the acceleration, orientation, temperature and location, then D4 has all of these contextual properties.
-Note also that the contextual properties from proprioceptive sensors , are not intended to be inherited by the devices outside of the object on which they are embedded (For example, the acceleration property of a device associated with item is intrinsic in the object and cannot be inherited by another object ).
+In the example in Figure 9, the contextual properties of the device D4 are the result of the aggregation of contextual properties of devices D1 , D2, D3 ( proprioceptive ) and D5 ( exteroceptive ).
+From a semantic standpoint of view it makes sense: if D1, D2, D3 and D5 respectively measure the acceleration, the orientation, the temperature and the location, then D4 has all of these contextual properties.
+Note also that the proprioceptive sensors’ contextual properties are local to the object and are not supposed to be inherited by devices outside of the object (For instance, the acceleration property of a device embedded in an object is intrinsic to this object and cannot be inherited by other objects).

 There is no property value inheritance mechanism with OWL language, which, although allowing the description of classes, subclasses and properties is not behaving like object-oriented languages [42].
-Thus, each of contextual properties is duplicated in the devices semantic annotations that inherit through structural graph of contextual properties inheritance.
+Thus, each of the contextual properties is duplicated in the devices’ formal semantic annotations that inherit it through the contextual properties inheritance graph G = (Δ, predicate).